0HugoHu/IDS721-Dalle2/README.md

 ### 2.2 Features

 - Access Dall-E 2 generation using API.
-- **Generation Mode**: users can submit a prompt and the application will return an image.
-Users can also customize the aspect ratio from 16:9, 4:3, 3:2, and 1:1 (default) to suit their needs.
+- **Generation Mode**: Users can submit a prompt and the application will return an image.
+Users can also customize the aspect ratio from 16:9 (default), 4:3, 3:2, and 1:1 to suit their needs.
 ![image](./demo-images/generate-pic.png)
 ![image](./demo-images/generate-pic2.png)
-- **Edit Mode**: users can upload an image, click the eraser button on the left sidebar, and can erase any part of the image!
-It is a preparation for next step - *Variation*.
+- **Edit Mode**: Users can upload an image, click the eraser button on the left sidebar, and can erase any part of the image!
+Then with a **new prompt**, the application will return a new image with the erased part re-generated.
 ![image](./demo-images/modify.png)
-- **Variation**: Users can submit a new prompt and the application will fill in the erased part of the edited image with the new prompt smoothly.
 ![image](./demo-images/new.png)
 - **History**: The application keeps a history of all the images generated for easy reference.
 - **Save Images**: Users can save the images locally by clicking on the image and then right-clicking to choose ```Save image as```.